JasonKreinSandBox/ActionTargetProjects/README.md

 The build file was made on a cross platform (windows) and will make a linux executable file called main-linux Once the main-linux file is run, open a browser to http://localhost:8080/events to view the returned results.

+Project Notes: I chose to try the project using Golang, as I knew this was the language used at Action Targets.
+I was unfamiliar with this language and I have little experience with front end programming.
+However I enjoy learning and am not afraid to tread in unfamiliar territory to learn new skills, and techniques.
+Due to this and my limited time available (2 days), the project is still half baked.

 TODOs:
     Impliment robust ICMP function to include use of port flag as basic ping doesn't include port handling Create unit tests to validate functions and enhance error handling